[Reiwa Latest Edition] Impact of PHP Versions and How to Check Them

 # Example of command to move to PHP installation location cd /usr/local/bin

-Now you can run PHP commands, but
+So, technically, you can now execute PHP commands, but

 Can be executed from anywhere through a path